mastikacation/Phyton_Projects/README.md

 Its basically rock, paper, scissors and you are playing against the computer.
 You can see the score after any amount of rounds by inputing "q". <br />

 textadventure: <br />
 Its a text based game puts you in a situation which you are supposed to try different options and win.
-There are 4 paths at total, while one of them being the win state otehr 3 is the lose state.
+There are 4 paths at total, while one of them being the win state and other 3 being the lose state.